nickjj/flask-secrets/README.md

 That's it!

-There's no need to even initialize anything in your Flask app because it's just a CLI command that gets added to your Flask app.
+There's no need to even import or initialize anything in your Flask app because it's just a CLI command that gets added to your Flask app.

 *But if you're curious, a complete example Flask app can be found in the [tests/